 Home improvement and interior design for me become soulful matters inasmuch as the goal is to create atmospheres to nurture, reinforce, and enhance daily living and learning.

-Interiors can reflect interior states to which we aspire, and the objects we choose to live amongst can bring depth, history, and food for the soul.
+Interiors can reflect interior states to which we aspire, and the objects we choose to live amongst can add depth, history, and beauty for the soul.

 When design is customized for its inhabitants, it is harmonious with unique daily rhythms, physical needs, and emotional well being.
 Personal spaces at home should provide the backdrop for what we require to feel more secure, hopeful, energized, and healthy.